How to Maintain Your New Life in Recovery: Life in a Sober Living Home

 However, if a resident chooses not to participate, they lost those freedoms.

 At Framework Recovery, we don’t intend on billing for blanket services.
 We break up billing in a few different ways, making it completely custom to each guest.
-Our sober living program is private pay, with an available sliding scale based on need – Private pay rate is $2,500 / month.
 For clinical services, all major insurances are accepted.
 Utilizing insurance is generally the best option for most people, as many will provide coverage for substance use treatment at the clinical level.
 We will be more than happy to verify your insurance and work with you to determine what your and/or your loved one’s options are.
 Aside from insurance, other available options for payment include cash, credit and other financing options.
 We want to work with you and do whatever we can to help you or your loved one.
 Our main priority and goal is to support and encourage our guest’s successful journey in recovery, and we will work with you and your family to explore all available options.

 Acknowledging that you have a substance use disorder (SUD) is one of the first steps toward your recovery and building a sustainable sober lifestyle.